 Doctors do not yet fully understand what triggers the immune system to attack the skin in this way.

-A person with psoriasis will experience inflammation.
-The inflammation causes keratinocytes or skin cells to divide quickly.
+A person with psoriasis will experience inflammation, which causes keratinocytes, or skin cells, to divide quickly.

-The very quick division of the cells pushes immature skin cells to the skin surface faster than the skin can remove skin cells.
-This results in a thickening of the outermost layer of skin, which causes psoriatic plaques and lesions.
+The very quick division of cells pushes immature skin cells to the skin surface more quickly than the skin can remove skin cells.
+This results in a thickening of the outermost layer of skin, leading to psoriatic plaques and lesions.

-A mix of genetic and environmental factors may cause psoriasis, including:
+Psoriasis may result from a mix of genetic and environmental factors, including:

 • general and skin infections